 M.Sc. by thesis

-So, after graduating in 2017, I began a Master of Science by thesis.
-Supervised by Dr. Christine Baes and Dr. Ben Wood, I will be focusing on incorporating genomic data, information on the genes of the animals, into turkey breeding programs.
-We will also investigate the use of newly measured phenotypes important for production, welfare and reproduction.
+So, after graduating in 2017, I began a Master of Science by thesis supervised by Dr. Christine Baes and Dr. Ben Wood.
+I will be working within a five-member group whose overall goal is the incorporation of genomic data, information on the genes of the animals, into Hybrid Turkey’s breeding programs.
+We will also be investigating the use of new measureable phenotypes important for production, welfare and reproduction.
 This project has the potential to drastically increase the production gains of the Canadian turkey industry as well as greatly lower the carbon footprint associated with raising these animals.
+For more information on this project, I encourage you to visit the following link: Hybrid Turkeys receives funding for $6 million genomic selection project.

 Outside of academia, I enjoy staying active by participating in baseball, hockey and volleyball.
 I have also joined the Animal Biosciences Student Council as an Event Promoter and look forward to the possibility of expanding into other jobs within the council.